rootCircle/language_wars/README.md

 - Maintain deterministic output, meaning the result should remain consistent across different runs regardless of variations in processing order.
 - No external libraries or commands should be used

+## Constraint
+10 min wait time for making a new submission

 ## Input Data:
 - Test files are located in the /test_cases directory.